fidelity-contributions/open-telemetry-opentelemetry-python-contrib/CONTRIBUTING.md

   lint-instrumentation-httpx: sh -c "cd instrumentation && pylint --rcfile ../.pylintrc opentelemetry-instrumentation-httpx"
 ```

-Based on the understanding of how tox is running corresponding tasks for different module, we can set up local debugging environment in our favorite IDEs.
+Based on the understanding of how tox is running corresponding tasks for different module, we can set up local debugging environment in the favorite IDEs.
 * Setup a separate python venv.
 * git clone [opentelemetry-python](https://github.com/open-telemetry/opentelemetry-python.git), you might choose different branch or tag.
 * Install the dependencies from opentelemetry-python repo.